dcmcand/go-secret-santa/README.md

 A Go-based Secret Santa script that pairs participants and sends them their Secret Santa assignments via email.

+## Prerequisites

+Before you begin, ensure you have the following:

+1. **Mailgun API Key**: You need a Mailgun API key to send emails.
+You can sign up for a Mailgun account and get your API key from the Mailgun dashboard.
+2. **Email Domain**: You need a domain configured in Mailgun to send emails from.
+This domain will be used to create the sender's email address.

+Currently, Mailgun is the only supported email sender, but support for other email services may be added in the future.

 ## Installation

 ### Build from source